-Allocate Among Accounts Allocation of under- or overapplied overhead among Work in Process, Finished Goods, and Cost of Goods Sold is more accurate than closing the entire balance into Cost of Goods Sold.
-The reason is that allocation assigns overhead costs to where they would have gone in the first place had it not been for the errors in the estimates going into the predetermined overhead rate.
+Allocate among Accounts Allocation of under- or overapplied overhead among Work in Process, Finished Goods, and Cost of Goods Sold is more accurate than closing the entire balance into Cost of Goods Sold.
+This allocation assigns overhead costs to where they would have gone in the first place had it not been for the errors in the estimates going into the predetermined overhead rate.

-Had Rand Company chosen to allocate the underapplied overhead among the inventory accounts and Cost of Goods Sold, it would first be necessary to determine the amount of overhead that had been applied during April in each of the accounts.
+Had Rand Company chosen to allocate the underapplied overhead among the inventory accounts and cost of goods sold, it would first be necessary to determine the amount of overhead that had been applied during April in each of the accounts.
 The computations would have been as follows: